Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 What food do we have for you and where do we get it?

-Each week we usually have have some canned food (vegetables and meat), fresh produce including bananas, meat, a milk coupon (for Hy-Vee), bread, and toilet paper.
+Each week we usually have have some canned food (vegetables and meat), fresh produce, meat, a milk coupon (to use at Hy-Vee), bread, and toilet paper.
 We try our best to have seasonal produce.

 Through Feeding SD and other organizations, we often can access deals that individuals cannot, so we can usually stretch a dollar further than an individual can.
 For that reason, and because perishable items are the most in-demand from our guests, we do encourage people to donate money for us (though we do also appreciate donations of food items).